 In simple terms a gliding competition is a series of time trials spread over nine days.
 Each glider competes to go the fastest (or fly the furthest) round a fixed course for the day that is designed to optimise the soaring conditions.

-Competing gliders carry a secure GPS flight recorder that is downloaded after flight that shows when they crossed the start and finish line and also that they successfully flew in to all the control points at the corners.
+Competing gliders carry a secure GPS flight recorder that is downloaded after flight that shows when they crossed the start and finish line and also that they successfully flew in to all the control points around the task.
+Once the pilot lands, data from this logger is then used to generate a score for the pilot.
+Pilots are scored with a maximum of 1,000 points available on each competition day.

 Types of competition